codersMom/angular100-labs-2020-06-22/Ch06-Pipes/2custompipe/README.md

 1. Continue working in your **my-angular-albums** project.
 If you haven't completed previous exercises, you can copy the solution files from the last exercise.

-2. From the integrated terminal execute the command
+1. From the integrated terminal execute the command

    ```bash
         ng g pipe reverse-str
    ```

    Examine the output.
 What did this command do?
 Look at the files.
-Use git if you need ot compare the module file.
+Use git if you need to compare the module file.

    This creates the correct structure of the Pipe class, and adds it to the module.

-3. Modify the class so that the transform function looks like the following:
+1. Modify the class so that the transform function looks like the following:

    - note that the decorator is used to assign the name to be used in templates